 Vienna is a well-connected city so you really have the whole capital at your disposal when deciding where to stay.

 Alternatively, you could choose a guest house or Airbnb for a more personalized visit.

 Innere Stadt is the historic tourist center of the city so you’ll be close to plenty of attractions, Wieden has a laid-back vibe with Art Nouveau buildings and Mariahilf is great for shopping!
 The only place we wouldn’t recommend particularly is Gürtel as the area doesn’t have the best reputation.

 Vienna is a great city to explore on foot as there are so many tourist attractions you can spot while walking from one park or square to another.
 However, if you’d rather not walk, the city transport links are good too.

 At weekends, Vienna’s underground system remains open to the public all night so you’ll be able to catch a metro back to your hotel or apartment at any time.
 Single journeys on the metro cost €2.20 or you can purchase a 24h or 72h ticket.

 The CAT train takes you from the airport to the city in just 16 minutes so you can settle into your accommodation before discovering the city.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Vienna Marathon 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Vienna Marathon 2023 using the map below!